simulogics/airlinesim-docs/content/docs/advanced/finances/load-factors/index.md

 So what are your options if cheaper tickets don't fill your plane?

-* Check the flight schedule: Do your planes arrive and leave your hub in waves?
+* **Check the flight schedule**: Do your planes arrive and leave your hub in waves?
 Have you taken the minimum transfer times into account?
 Good connections usually improve your load factors.
-* Optimize your service: Have you assigned a service profile to your flight?
+* **Optimize your service**: Have you assigned a service profile to your flight?
 Few passengers will board your plane if there is no on-board service.
-* Connect with interlining partners: If you have an interlining partner at the destination airport, make sure to connect your flights with theirs.
+* **Connect with interlining partners**: If you have an interlining partner at the destination airport, make sure to connect your flights with theirs.

 If the load factors still don't improve, try looking for a more profitable route.
 Exception: Your plane is only half full but most passengers are transfer passengers.
 In that case, you better lease a smaller plane to operate that route.